San Diego Padres Tickets

 If you should have any questions, please do not hestitate to contact our toll free customer service number at 1-877-870-3653 for assistance.
 Our customer service department is open 7 days a week from 7:00 a.m. until 1:00 a.m.
 Eastern Standard Time.
 Many tickets are available to be downloaded and printed out at your convenience - use the INSTANT ticket option.
 If the tickets you order are hard tickets you will receive an email with details as to when you will receive your tickets via Fed Ex.

-Promotional Offer Code: CHEAP
+Promotional Offer Code: BASEBALL

-Add our exclusive customer appreciation promo/coupon code CHEAP to receive additional savings on San Diego Padres tickets.
+Add our exclusive customer appreciation promo/coupon code BASEBALL to receive additional savings on San Diego Padres tickets.
 After adding the this promotional offer code, the savings will be shown on our secure checkout page.
 Find deals on San Diego Padres tickets at our reputable website.

 We have low overheads which we pass on to our customers in the form of savings.
 Over 60% of our sales come from satisfied repeat customers.

 Cheap San Diego Padres Tickets:

 Southern California is well-known for its constant sunshine with warm weather.
 Also, this is one of the places where the Pacific Coast League prospered.
 One of the cities where a major league expansion took place in the state is San Diego.
 The San Diego Padres was that expansion team born in 1969.
 The first owner of the franchise was C. Arnholt Smith and the maiden game of the Padres was a win defeating the Houston Astros.